Claromentis/app-thankyou/README.md

 A simple application to say thanks to fellow employees.

+ * Version 3.2 - for Claromentis 8.2 and 8.3 (new features - see change log)
  * Version 3.1 - for Claromentis 8.2
  * Version 3.0 - for Claromentis 8.1 (includes Pages app component)
  * Version 2.x - for Claromentis 8.0